-We have a class on Thursdays especially geared towards children who are beginners but generally, older children through to adults are welcome to join us at any time.
-Your instructor will teach you alongside the main group while taking care to introduce you to the techniques and exercises gradually.
+I haven’t done karate before… do you have a class just for beginners?We have a class especially geared towards children who are beginners but generally, older children through to adults are welcome to join us at any time.
+We will teach you alongside the main group while taking care to introduce you to the techniques and exercises gradually.

-Experienced students are also welcome.
-If you have had a long break from training, it may take a little time for you to build up your level so it’s a good idea to relax into things to start with.
+I have done karate before, can I still come?Experienced students are welcome.
+If you have had a long break from training, it may take a little time for you to build up your level so it’s a good idea to take things a little easier to start with.

-It’s important to get used to training and partnering a range of different body types and levels.
+Will I be partnered with a man / woman / child / adult / black belt?It’s important to get used to training and partnering a range of different body types and levels.
 Equally, you’ll often be asked to face somebody of a similar body type and/or level.

 After three lessons, if you wish to continue, you will need to join The Japan Karate Association in England, the karate association our club belongs to, at a cost of £25 per annum.

-The JKA has around 25 full-time instructors at the head office and dojo (Sohonbu) in Tokyo, Japan, as well as other officially designated representatives throughout the world.
-All are dedicated to karate and practise every day for their own development and for the benefit of the organisation.
-Regular international courses ensure that JKA Shotokan karate is consistent the world-over and that it remains true to its roots, firmly based on the ancient tradition of Bushido.
+What is so good about The Japan Karate Association?The JKA has around 25 full-time instructors at the head office and dojo (Sohonbu) in Tokyo, Japan, as well as other officially designated representatives throughout the world.
+All are dedicated to karate and practise every day for their own development and the benefit of the organisation.
+Regular international courses ensure that JKA Shotokan karate is consistent the world-over and remains true to its roots, firmly based on the ancient tradition of Bushido.

-Shira-nami-kai.
+Shira what?Shira-nami-kai.
 The name of our club.
 Shiranami (白波) is Japanese for ‘breaker’, a type of wave (literally, ‘white wave’).
 Kai (会) is Japanese for ‘group of people’ or more appropriately, a club.

-Now.
-We look forward to seeing you in the dojo!
+When can I start?Now.
+We look forward to seeing you in the dojo, online or outside!